ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 ![Elements toolbar](elements_toolbar.png)

-- Structure view - shows a structure of your page, including their division into zones and the blocks that they contain.
+- Structure view - shows a structure of the page, including its division into zones and the blocks that it contains.
 It follows the behavior of the content tree.
 Structure view has ability to reorder blocks using drag and drop.

 ![Structure view](structure_view.png)